Norsk Hydro: First metal production

 The first steps towards light metal production came in 1940 when Hydro started construction of a magnesium carbonate plant at Herøya, but the German invasion of Norway stopped the plans.

 In 1941 the Oslo Consortium (Norwegian: Oslo-konsortiet) invested money equivalent to year 2014 Norwegian kroner 172 million.
 (The consortium included Thomas Fearnley, Orkla, Fred Olsen, Storebrand, Jens P. Heyerdahl, Klaveness & Co, Christopher Kahrs Kielland.)
 Collaboration with the Nazi-German regime, did not result in any company employees being convicted (for collaboration) after the war.

 During the Second World War Norsk Hydro collaborated with IG Farben and Nordische Aluminium Aktiengesellschaft (Nordag) in building new aluminium and magnesium plants in support of the German war effort.
 The construction was however ended on July 24, 1943 when an allied bombardment completely destroyed the facilities, killing 55 construction workers.
 As Germany's defeat became more likely, Norsk Hydro started to tone down its collaborative relations with the occupier.

 In 1946 the Årdal aluminium plant was opened, operated by the state owned company Årdal og Sunndal Verk.
-In a merger Hydro acquired this company in 1986, in essence establishing the light metal division Hydro Aluminium.
+In a merger, Hydro acquired this company in 1986, in essence establishing the light metal division Hydro Aluminium.

-Since 1919 there had first been zinc, then aluminium production at Glomfjord in Northern Norway.
+Since 1919, there had been zinc production and then aluminium production at Glomfjord in Northern Norway.
 Hydro bought the power plant in 1947 and started ammonia production there instead.
 In the 1950s Hydro opened a new magnesium plant in Herøya and in 1963 Hydro started in cooperation with Harvey Aluminum, building a plant at Karmøy to produce aluminium.
 The plant, called Alnor, was purchased in whole by Hydro in 1973.

 In 2000, Hydro acquired Wells Aluminum, a network of aluminium extrusion plants in the United States.
 Two years later, the company acquired the leading German aluminium producer Vereinigte Aluminium Werke from the German utility company E.ON and the French building systems company Technal.

-Hydro became a truly integrated aluminium company in 2011, when it acquired the aluminium assets owned by Vale in Brazil.
-This made Hydro a significant player in bauxite mining and alumina refining.
+Hydro became a truly integrated aluminium company in 2011, when it acquired the aluminium assets owned by Vale in Brazil for $4.9 billion.
+This gave Hydro the world's largest alumina refinery and aimed to "secure raw materials for more than a hundred years of aluminum production".
+Hydro gained a large bauxite supply, including control of the Paragominas mine, one of the largest bauxite mines in the world.
+It also gained large alumina refining and aluminum production capacity, including a 51 percent stake in the Albras aluminum plant and 91 percent ownership of Alunorte, then the world's largest alumina refinery and now the largest outside China.